 In 2010, Animal Alliance and the Animal Protection Party were contacted by residents in BC whose communities were facing possible deer culls.
 Five communities actually conducted culls: Oak Bay (Victoria) and Elkford (east Kootenays) each conducted one cull; Kimberley, two; and Cranbrook and Invermere being the most persistent communities conducting multiple culls.
 The municipalities set and bait clover traps overnight and kill the trapped deer by shooting a captive bolt gun to the animal’s head.
 Black-tailed deer were killed in Oak Bay and mule deer were killed in the other municipalities.

-In 2016, Animal Alliance released video footage of a fawn caught and killed in the cull (video: WARNING – some viewers may find the footage disturbing).
+Previously, in 2016, we released video footage of a fawn caught and killed in the cull (video: WARNING – some viewers may find the footage disturbing).
 As a result of a community complaint, we were able to obtain a photo of two fawns caught in a collapsed trap.
 Both incidents were reported to the Minister of Forest, Lands and Natural Resource Operations (FLNRO) and Cranbrook Council.

 Both incidents illustrate the fact that culls don’t work.
 The three documented animals were fawns and therefore not considered “problems” by the communities conducting the culls.
 These animals died because they were unfortunate enough to be caught in a trap.